-How far would you go for love?
-This is the question posed by Cartier with its now-iconic piece, the LOVE bracelet.
-Its appeal is multifaceted — a cult item beloved by the fashion set, celebrity favorite and classic piece with instant recognition, it hits every note.
-Add to that the choice of yellow, pink or white gold and the option of diamonds in place of its signature screws, and it’s clear it’s the fine jewelry piece that could find itself in anyone’s collection — man or woman, young or old, over-the-top enthusiast or modern minimalist.
-And yet it’s not quite like any other bracelet.
+“How far would you go for love?”
+This is the question posed by one of jewelry’s most iconic pieces: the Cartier Love bracelet.
+Its appeal is multifaceted — at once a cult item beloved by the fashion set, celebrity favorite and classic piece with instant recognition, it hits every note.
+Add to that the choice of yellow, pink or white gold and the option of diamonds in place of its signature screws, and it’s clear it’s the fine jewelry piece that could find itself in anyone’s collection — man or woman, young or old, over-the-top eccentric or modern minimalist.
+And yet, while its appeal is near universal, it’s not quite like any other bracelet.

 “Love,” said Cipullo, “has become too commercial, yet life without love is nothing — a fat zero.
 What modern people want are love symbols that look semi-permanent — or, at least, require a trick to remove.
 After all, love symbols should suggest an everlasting quality.”

-Today’s LOVE bracelets hew close to Cipullo’s original design, but innovations were necessary as the piece rose to fame.
-“Since its inception the LOVE bracelet has been immensely popular,” explains Senior Director of Authentication, Graham Wetzbarger.
-“Early models did not have serial numbers, but due to the many counterfeits on the market Cartier began engraving each piece of jewelry with a unique number which is kept on file at Cartier headquarters.”
+Today’s Love bracelets hew close to Cipullo’s original design, but innovations were necessary as the piece rose to fame.
+Early models did not have serial numbers, but due to the many counterfeits on the market Cartier began engraving each piece of jewelry with a unique number which is kept on file at Cartier headquarters.

-In addition to Cartier’s engraving, high-quality precious metals and signature design elements are key to distinguishing the real thing from fakes.
-“I have seen many knock-off LOVE bracelets,” says Wetzbarger.
-“Some are very cheap, made from brassy aluminum which are very lightweight and are often the wrong shape or use the wrong closure.
-But other fake bracelets are actually made from gold and can feature real diamonds, so it’s very important to look at the hallmarks and trademarks as well as the quality of the stones and metal to determine authenticity.”
+In addition to Cartier’s engraving, other elements like high-quality precious metals and signature design elements are key to distinguishing the real thing from fakes.
+Some imitations are very cheap and made from brassy aluminum, which is very lightweight, and many are often the wrong shape or use the wrong closure.
+But other fake bracelets are actually made from gold and can feature real diamonds, so it’s very important to look at the hallmarks and trademarks as well as the quality of the stones and metal to determine authenticity.